DavidSilveraGabriel/The-blockchain-dev-resources/README.md

 → Are there any standards for Smart Contracts?

 → Why is Gas Fees taken?
+  * Gas fees are payments that users have to make to compensate for the computation energy required to process transactions on the Ethereum blockchain.
+  * This is very much like the processing fees credit cards may charge for transferring money to various accounts or for paying bills.

 → Define Remix?

 → What is Ether?